debasmitdas/computervision/README.md

 # computervision
-Some of my computer vision code
+Some of my computer vision code developed using python and OpenCV